Fixed Parameter Approximations for k-Center Problems in Low Highway Dimension Graphs: Introduction

 In this paper we consider the \pname{$k$-Center} problem and some of its generalizations.
 For the problem, $k$ locations need to be found in a network, so that every node in the network is close to a location.
 More formally, the input is specified by an integer $k\in\mathbb{N}$ and a graph $G=(V,E)$ with positive edge lengths.
 A \emph{feasible solution} to the problem is a set $C\subseteq V$ of \emph{centers} such that~$|C|\leq k$.
 The aim is to minimize the maximum distance between any vertex and its closest center.
 That is, let $\dist_G(u,v)$ denote the shortest-path distance between two vertices $u,v\in V$ of $G$ according to the edge lengths, and $B_v(r)=\{u\in V\mid \dist_G(u,v)\leq r\}$ be the \emph{ball of radius $r$ around $v$}.
 We need to minimize the \emph{cost} of the solution $C$, which is the smallest value~$\opt$ for which $\bigcup_{v\in C} B_v(\opt)= V$.
 We say that a center $v\in C$ \emph{covers} a vertex $u\in V$ if $u\in B_v(\rho)$.
 Hence we can see the problem as finding $k$ centers covering all vertices of $G$ with balls of minimum radius.

-The \pname{$k$-Center} problem naturally arises in transportation networks, where for instance it models the need to find locations for manufacturing plants, hospitals, police stations, or warehouses under a budget constraint.
-Unfortunately it is NP-hard to solve the problem in general~\cite{Vazirani01book}, and the same holds true in various models for transportation networks, such as planar graphs~\cite{plesnik1980planar-k-center} and metrics using Euclidean ($L_2$) or Manhattan~($L_1$) distance measures~\cite{feder1988metric-k-center}.
+The \pname{$k$-Center} problem naturally arises in transportation networks, where, for instance, it models the need to find locations for manufacturing plants, hospitals, police stations, or warehouses under a budget constraint.
+Unfortunately it is NP-hard to solve the problem in general~\cite{Vazirani01book}, and the same holds true in various models for transportation networks, such as planar graphs~\cite{plesnik1980planar-k-center} and metrics using Euclidean~($L_2$), Manhattan~($L_1$), or Chebyshev~($L_\infty$) distance measures~\cite{feder1988metric-k-center}.
 A more recent model for transportation networks uses the \emph{highway dimension}, which was introduced as a graph parameter by \citet{abraham2010highway}.
 The intuition behind its definition comes from the empirical observation~\cite{bast2007transit,bast2009ultrafast} that in a road network, starting from any point $A$ and travelling to a sufficiently far point $B$ along the quickest route, one is bound to pass through some member of a sparse set of ``access points''.
 There are several formal definitions for the highway dimension that differ slightly~\cite{abraham2010highway,abraham2010highway2,abraham2011vc, FeldmannFKP-highway-2015}.
-All of them however imply the existence of \emph{locally sparse shortest path covers}.
-Therefore, in this paper we consider this as a generalization of the original highway dimension definitions (in fact the definition given in~\cite{abraham2011vc} is equivalent to this).
+All of them, however, imply the existence of \emph{locally sparse shortest path covers}.
+Therefore, in this paper we consider this as a generalization of the original highway dimension definitions.

 \begin{dfn} Given a graph $G=(V,E)$ with edge lengths and a \emph{scale} $r\in\mathbb{R}^+$, let $\mc{P}_{(r,2r]}\subseteq 2^V$ contain all vertex sets given by shortest paths in $G$ of length more than $r$ and at most~$2r$.
-A \emph{shortest path cover} \mbox{$\spc(r)\subseteq V$} is a hitting set for the set system $\mc{P}_{(r,2r]}$, i.e.\ $P\cap \spc(r)\neq\emptyset$ for each $P\in\mc{P}_{(r,2r]}$.
+A \emph{shortest path cover} \mbox{$\spc(r)\subseteq V$} is a hitting set for the set system $\mc{P}_{(r,2r]}$, i.e., $P\cap \spc(r)\neq\emptyset$ for each $P\in\mc{P}_{(r,2r]}$.
 We call the vertices in $\spc(r)$ \emph{hubs}.
-A hub set $\spc(r)$ is called {\em locally $h$-sparse}, if for every vertex $v\in V$ the ball $B_v(2r)$ of radius $2r$ around $v$ contains at most $h$ vertices from $\spc(r)$.
+A hub set $\spc(r)$ is called {\em locally $h$-sparse} if for every vertex $v\in V$ the ball $B_v(2r)$ of radius $2r$ around $v$ contains at most $h$ vertices from $\spc(r)$.
 The \emph{highway dimension} of $G$ is the smallest integer $h$ such that there is a locally $h$-sparse shortest path cover $\spc(r)$ for every scale $r\in\mathbb{R}^+$ in $G$. \end{dfn}